jakobzhao/geog371/resources/gearup.md

 ### Atom

-Atom is a free and open-source[5][6] text and source code editor for macOS, Linux, and Microsoft Windows[7] with support for plug-ins written in Node.js, and embedded Git Control, developed by GitHub.
-Atom is a desktop application built using web technologies.[8]
-Most of the extending packages have free software licenses and are community-built and maintained.[9]
-Atom is based on Electron (formerly known as Atom Shell),[10] a framework that enables cross-platform desktop applications using Chromium and Node.js.[11][12]
-It is written in CoffeeScript and Less.[13]
-It can also be used as an integrated development environment (IDE).[14][15][16][17]
-Atom was released from beta, as version 1.0, on 25 June 2015.[18]
-Its developers call it a "hackable text editor for the 21st Century".[19]
+Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for plug-ins written in Node.js, and embedded Git Control, developed by GitHub.
+Atom is a desktop application built using web technologies.
+Most of the extending packages have free software licenses and are community-built and maintained.
+Atom is based on Electron (formerly known as Atom Shell), a framework that enables cross-platform desktop applications using Chromium and Node.js.
+It is written in CoffeeScript and Less.
+It can also be used as an integrated development environment (IDE).
+Atom was released from beta, as version 1.0, on 25 June 2015.
+Its developers call it a "hackable text editor for the 21st Century".

 Like most other configurable text editors, Atom enables users to install third-party packages and themes to customize the features and looks of the editor.
 Packages can be installed, managed and published via Atom's package manager apm.